-The contact and responsible person for the use of your personal information when you visit this website, within the terms of the EU Data Protection Regulation (GDPR), is
+The contact and responsible person for how your personal data is processed, within the terms of the EU General Data Protection Regulation (GDPR), is

 Gigaset Communications GmbH

 You can also contact our data protection officer at any time for all questions concerning the topic of data protection in connection with our products and services.
 This officer can be reached at the above postal address and email address (keyword: "Data Protection Officer").

 As part of our Customer Services provision, there are various options available to you for engaging with or using our services.
 We make a fundamental distinction here between customer services (your service call or your service chat or your email) and repairs (your repair request).
 If you get in touch with our service to buy accessories or replacement parts from our range, your order information will be processed during your service call, if appropriate, or, in our online shop as standard.
 You can also find all the information about how we process your data in the eShop on our homepage (www.gigaset.com).